fivetran/fivetran_sdk/development-guide.md

 - First 16 bytes of each batch file holds the IV vector.

 ### CreateTable
 This operation should fail if it is asked to create a table that already exists.
+However, it should not fail if the target schema is missing.
+The destination should create the missing schema.

 ### DescribeTable
 This operation should report all columns in the destination table, including Fivetran system columns such as `_fivetran_synced` and `_fivetran_deleted`.
 It should also provide other additional information as applicable such as data type, `primary_key` and `DecimalParams`.